 The John G. Shedd Aquarium, a not-for-profit organization dedicated to public education and conservation, is known as “The World’s Aquarium.”
-Situated in Grant Park in downtown Chicago, Shedd is home to 32,000 aquatic animals representing more than 1,500 species of fishes, reptiles, amphibians, invertebrates, birds and mammals from waters around the world.
+Situated on Chicago's lakefront, Shedd is home to 32,000 animals representing more than 1,500 species of fishes, reptiles, amphibians, invertebrates, birds and mammals from waters around the world.

 Since its opening in 1930, the aquarium’s mission has been to connect individuals to the living world and inspire them to make a difference.
 Today, this educational goal has gained urgency as more species acquire endangered status.
 Shedd Aquarium is committed to a number of projects designed to preserve threatened or endangered aquatic species.

 Shedd Aquarium is supported by the people of Chicago and the State of Illinois and the Chicago Park District.
 Shedd Aquarium is an accredited member of the Association of Zoos and Aquariums (AZA) and is Humane Certified by the American Humane Association.